 Shona Davies, Toss Woollaston, Doris Lusk, and Tony Fomison depict themselves in solitude, promoting a more romantic idea of the artist.

 Women artists downplay the idea of artist as lone suffering genius.
-Alexis Hunter's expressionistic painting Portrait of the Artist as a Young Bitch Barking at Nothing has her as a lone wolf-woman on all fours.
+Alexis Hunter's expressionistic painting Portrait of the Artist as a Young Bitch Barking at Nothing (1985) has her as a lone wolf woman, on all fours.
 It's the catalogue-cover image.
 In a photo, Di Ffrench dons a hat like that worn by the man in Jan van Eyck's famous 1434 Arnolfini marriage portrait.
-Margaret Dawson dresses up as a marching girl in her Cindy Sherman-inspired photo.
-Marie Shannon's photo, A Rat in the Lounge, suggests alienation.
-It has a backstory.
+In another Margaret Dawson dresses as a marching girl, Cindy Sherman style.
+Marie Shannon's photo, A Rat in the Lounge (1985), suggests alienation.
+There's a backstory.
 The artist apparently dressed up as a rat for a costume party, only to find she was the only one in costume.